Murder of Stephen Carroll

-Stephen Carroll was a Police Service of Northern Ireland (PSNI) officer who was killed by the Continuity IRA on 9 March 2009 in Craigavon, County Armagh, Northern Ireland.
-Carroll's killing marked the first time a serving police officer had been killed since the Good Friday Agreement in 1998.
+On 9 March 2009, Stephen Carroll, a 48‑year‑old Police Service of Northern Ireland (PSNI) officer, was killed by the Continuity IRA in Craigavon, County Armagh.
+His death was the first killing of a serving police officer since the Good Friday Agreement in 1998.

-Two days before the attack the Real IRA shot dead two British soldiers in Massereene, County Antrim.
-This period marked a significant escalation in the campaign by dissident republicans.
+Two days earlier, the Real IRA had fatally shot two British soldiers in Massereene, marking an escalation in attacks by dissident republicans.